 Below are the most frightening things that exist in outer space.

 Many astronomers say that the giant planet Fomalhaut B has sunk into oblivion, but it seems to have recently resurfaced.

-Back in 2008, the astronomers used NASA’s Hubble Space Telescope and announced the discovery of a giant planet that orbits a very bright star Fomalhaut, which is only 25 light years far from Earth.
-Some other researchers questioned this finding later, claiming that the scientists actually found a giant cloud of dust reflected in visible light.
+Back in 2008, the astronomers used NASA’s Hubble Space Telescope and announced the discovery of a giant planet that orbits a very bright star Fomalhaut, which is only 25 light-years far from Earth.
+Some other researchers questioned this finding later, claiming that the scientists had actually found a giant cloud of dust reflected in visible light.